 Prepare for another wave in payment cards

 Second Wave is CPI’s patent pending innovation featuring recovered ocean-bound plastic.
-Offer your cardholders beautifully designed payment cards with a core made from upcycled plastic waste that has been diverted from entering the world's oceans, waterways and shorelines.
+Offer your cardholders beautifully designed payment cards featuring a core made with upcycled plastic waste that has been diverted from entering the world's oceans, waterways and shorelines.

 Focused on transforming plastic debris into products, CPI seamlessly integrates upcycled recovered plastic waste into the core of a high quality card that is compliant with EMV standards and dual interface capable.